tddfellow/tddfellow.github.io/source/_posts/2016-02-02-test-driven-development-screencast-number-1.markdown

 Recommended to watch in a full-screen and on 720p or higher quality.

+List of all TDD Screencasts can be [found here](/blog/categories/tdd-screencasts/).

 ## Script

 Hello!
 I am Oleksii Fedorov, and this is the first episode of